yizhang82/yizhang82.github.io/_drafts/nes-emu-cpu.md

 ## Conclusion

 It took me a few days to implement all CPU and get majority of the CPU tests to pass.
 Things are a bit more subtle than I expected, but that's probably the case for emulating real world CPU which always has its own quirks or even bugs, and the documentation has bugs too (which are hard to find unless you test with a real CPU or a emulator).
 There are quite a bit of subtle behavior I didn't cover (such as page crossing, etc) that I need to get exactly right.
 Getting CPU emulation correct is absolutely critical for getting games working, not surprisingly.
 One thing that did surprise me is that the last bug that prevented *Super Mario Bros* from working is [bugs in my CPU emulation](https://github.com/yizhang82/neschan/commit/7a397de0e6b6afcd50cc77bd33079ad854722205), including a documentation bug.
 If I remember correctly I had to debug it with another emulator side by side to find out the exact problem.
 On retrospective I probably should've get all the CPU tests working properly, and the fact that I had disabled a few (especially the earlier ones from 1-14) is definitely red flag.
 Unfortunately I was too excited to push ahead and "mostly working" is deemed "good enough", which turned out to be a big mistake.
 That's why we work on side projects - have fun, and learn something doing it.

+## If you are hungry for more NES...

+Head to [NESDev Wiki](http://wiki.nesdev.com/w/index.php/Nesdev) - I've learned pretty much everything about NES there.
+There is also a great book on NES called [I am error](https://www.amazon.com/Am-Error-Nintendo-Computer-Entertainment/dp/0262028778), which is surprisingly deeply technical for a book about history of NES.